cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 &nbsp;
-# 4. Dockerised agent tests
+# 4. Dockerised Agent Tests

 Both dockerised unit and integration tests are provided.
 Tests check for expected behaviour of the forecasting agents with and without overwriting existing forecasts.
 Hence, 4 containers will be created when running the tests:
 - Forecasting Agent, which overwrites existing forecasts when creating new ones